 The Centers for Disease Control and Prevention (CDC) advise against feeding added sugar to babies under 24 months (1).
 According to experts, babies shouldn’t eat sugar alone or as a part of food because sugar adds additional calories to the diet and can cause tooth decay over time.
 Many mothers tend to add refined sugar to milk.
-Also, exposing babies to sugar in infancy and early childhood may cause a baby to develop a preference for sweet foods, and such babies are at a higher risk of developing type 2 diabetes and obesity later in life.
+Also, exposing babies to sugar in infancy and early childhood may cause a baby to develop a preference for sweet foods.

 Honey is a natural sweetener and has trace minerals and antioxidants.
 It is why honey is considered a healthy alternative to sugar.
 However, babies under 12 months can’t consume honey due to infant botulism risk.

-Babies between 7-12 months require 0.37grams of sodium per day (2).
+Babies between 7 and 12 months require 0.37 grams of sodium per day (2).
 According to experts, most healthy, full-term infants can meet this requirement from breast milk or formula.
 Therefore, you shouldn’t add salt to your baby’s food (3).
 It is vital because if a baby consumes added salt, it exposes them to excess sodium, which exerts undue stress on their immature kidneys.

 Parents should abstain from feeding readymade, highly processed, high-sodium foods, such as chips, crisps, fries, bacon, and sausages.
 Also, they shouldn’t use stock cubes and gravy to prepare weaning foods for babies since they also contain high sodium quantities.
-High quantities of sodium or salt can cause hyperosmolarity in the baby, and the baby’s kidneys cannot handle this load.
+High quantities of sodium or salt can cause hyperosmolarityiXA severe condition where the blood becomes concentrated with high levels of salt, potassium, and other substances in the baby, and the baby’s kidneys cannot handle this load.

 4. Cow’s milk

 Besides, it has heavy proteins and minerals that put undue stress on a baby’s still-developing kidneys (5).
-Additionally, these proteins can irritate the baby’s digestive system lining, causing occult bleeding, increasing the risk of iron deficiency anemia (IDA) over time.
+Additionally, these proteins can irritate the baby’s digestive system lining, causing and increasing the risk of iron deficiency anemia (IDA) over time.